Grain AI Review —

 The verdict

-Grain built its platform around a specific strategic belief — customer conversations are most valuable when they are accessible, visual, searchable, and collaborative across the whole team, not just the person who was on the call.
+Grain built its platform around a specific strategic belief: customer conversations are most valuable when they are accessible, visual, searchable, and collaborative across the whole team, not just the person who was on the call — and increasingly, not just the humans on that team either.
+Feeding transcripts and action items to AI agents is treated as a first-class use case, not an afterthought.

 The platform does not treat meetings as isolated administrative records.
-It treats them as evolving organisational intelligence assets — combining structured AI summaries, shared libraries, instant video clipping, MCP interoperability, and customer insight workflows into a system that transforms ordinary conversations into shared team intelligence.
+It treats them as evolving organisational intelligence assets, combining structured AI summaries, shared libraries, instant video clipping, MCP interoperability, and customer insight workflows into a system that transforms ordinary conversations, notes, and action items into shared team intelligence.

 If your primary goal is quick personal notes or lightweight individual summaries, simpler personal tools will feel significantly faster with lower maintenance overhead.
-But if you want a collaborative conversation intelligence hub where customer conversations become shared team assets that product, sales, research, and leadership can all learn from simultaneously — Grain AI is one of the most strategically significant platforms in the meeting AI category for the teams it is built for.
+But if you want a collaborative conversation intelligence hub where customer conversations become shared team assets that product, sales, research, and leadership can all learn from simultaneously — and where your AI agents can query the same transcripts your team does — Grain AI is one of the most strategically significant platforms in the meeting AI category for the teams it is built for.

 Build your shared team conversation library